ARMmbed/mbed-os-5-docs/docs/porting/connectivity/MeshMAC.md

 1. Call `ns_sw_mac_create()` to create SW MAC with needed list sizes:

     - A sleepy device needs only 1-4 as the size of the `device_decription_table_size`.
-    - The minimum and recommended `key_description_table_size` for the Thread stack is 4 (2 for 6LoWPAN).
     - The recommended value for `key_lookup_size` is 1 and for `key_usage_size` 3.

 1. Call `arm_nwk_interface_lowpan_init()` to create Nanostack with the created SW MAC class.
 Nanostack initializes SW MAC before using it.

 ## Example

-This code snippet creates SW MAC with a neighbor table of size 16 and three key descriptions:
+This code snippet creates SW MAC with a neighbour table of size 16 and three key descriptions:

 ```
 int8_t generate_6lowpan_interface(int8_t rf_phy_device_register_id)